fusaa/house-dashboard/README.md

 The dataset comprehends house sales prices for King County, Seattle, USA.
 It includes homes sold between May 2014 and May 2015.

-If you want to jump right to the Streamlit - HEROKU dashboard with suggestions for deals, please [please click here](https://house-analysis-dashboard.herokuapp.com/).
+If you want to jump right to the Streamlit -  dashboard with suggestions for deals, please [please click here](https://fu-seattle.streamlit.app/).

 You can also check the Jupyter notebook for the project [here](https://github.com/fusaa/house-dashboard/blob/main/0%20-%20king%20county.ipynb).